Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

 ![Select 3ds Max Template](images/Market3dsMax.png)

 Then navigate to 'Render a Arnold scene'.
-See below for more details on rendering basic scenes and scenes with path files.
+See below for more details on rendering scenes with path files.

 ![Select 3ds Max Arnold Scene](images/Market3dsMax-Arnold.png)

 Now you need to select the pool mode.

+Renders are executed on the compute nodes within a pool.
+A render job can use either an existing static pool, or a auto pool that is created on demand for the lifetime of the job.

+When using an existing pool for renders, ensure that the pool was created with '3dsmax' and 'arnold' or 'vray' application licenses.
+If the application licenses haven't been included with a pool you will see watermarks on the render outputs.

+Auto pools will use the provided template and automatically include the '3dsmax' and 'arnold' or 'vray' licenses.

 For this tutorial we'll use 'Run job with auto pool'.
-Pool modes are explained in more detail below.

 ![Select Pool Mode](images/Market3dsMax-PoolInput.png)

 Give your pool a meaningful name, choose the number of compute nodes and select a compute node size.
 For this example we'll use a single Standard_D2_v2 compute node which has 2 cores.

+You can see more information about the various Azure virtual machine sizes [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).

 ![Pool Parameters](images/Market3dsMax-PoolInput.png)